 Earthquake-induced landslides up or down-stream of rivers or streams can significantly impact habitat on the Chehalis Reservation.
 It is also possible for streams to be rerouted after an earthquake.
 This can change water quality, possibly damaging habitat and feeding areas.
-The tribe annually releases ~7,000 salmon of different species which it rears in its hatcheries.
+The tribe annually releases ~25,000 salmon of different species which it rears in its hatcheries.
 There is a possibility of streams fed by groundwater drying up because of changes in underlying geology.
 There also exists the impact from hazardous materials impacting the environment, including the coastlines, estuaries, and watersheds, among others.

 The impacts of global climate change on earthquake probability are unknown.
 Some scientists say that melting glaciers could induce tectonic activity.
 As ice melts and water runs off, tremendous amounts of weight are shifted on the earth's crust.
 As newly freed crust returns to its original, pre-glacier shape, it could cause seismic plates to slip and stimulate volcanic activity, according to research into prehistoric earthquakes and volcanic activity.
-NASA and USGS scientists found that retreating glaciers in southern Alaska may be opening the way for future earthquakes (NASA, 2004).